zees4/Intel-Image-Classification-Project-CNN-/README.md

 ## Project Overview

-This project implements a Convolutional Neural Network (CNN) to classify natural scene images into six categories using the Intel Image Classification Dataset.
+This project implements a Convolutional Neural Network (CNN) to classify natural scene images into six categories using the Intel Image Classification Dataset and Google Colab with a GPU T4.

 The notebook follows a structured ML pipeline: